brick/varexporter/README.md

 #### What does `VarExporter` do instead?

-Well, it outputs an array to object cast, which is both syntactically valid **and** executable:
+It outputs an array to object cast, which is syntactically valid, readable **and** executable:

 ```php
 echo $exporter->export(json_decode('